akhealth/RFP-Search-Unification/1-Request-for-Proposals.md

 Otherwise, the Offeror will be considered non-responsive and excluded from further consideration.

 Offerors may include as many participants as are necessary.
-Offerors should note that the State will be asking technical questions during the verbal presentation, so non-technical personnel may not need to attend.
+Offerors should note that the State will be asking technical questions during the verbal presentation.
+Participants will also be asked questions related to project management (section [4.04]((#4.04))).

 All proposed Key Personnel currently employed by the Offeror or its teaming partners must attend the session - the State is most interested